This document offers the basic knowledge for installing , configuring and using the Product Builder component.

 Here there are the more advanced options of the group.

 Editable: An editable group consists of multiple products while the non-editable has only one product which cannot changed by the user.

 If you set a group as non-editable you have to select a Default Product too.

-Mandatory: When a group is set to mandatory the user is forced to select a product in this group, otherwise he/she cannot proceed adding the selected products to the cart.
+Mandatory: In a mandatory group, the user is forced to select a product, otherwise he/she cannot proceed to the cart.

-Connect With: An editable group can get its products either connecting it with one or more Virtuemart Product Categories or connecting it with a custom selection of Virtuemart products.
+Connect With: An editable group can get its products either from one or more Virtuemart Product Categories or from a custom collection of Virtuemart products.

 Default Product: A group can have a preselected product.
 This can be used like a suggestion to the user.
 In case of non-editable group every virtuemart product can become default.
 For editable groups only a product of that group can be set as default.

 Products Display Type: How the products of the group will be displayed.
 If set to "Use Global" will follow the settings in the component's configuration or in the menu items.